The White Bunny

 A crucial aspect of ecommerce website design is the homepage, or virtual storefront.
 If you build’em but they can’t tell what you build, they may come, but will not buy.
 Your UVP (Unique Value Proposition) must be clearly conveyed in your homepage, as well as your brand identity, given that you have 50 milliseconds to make a good first impression.

 Your homepage should have engaging visuals and be easy to navigate with clear links to product categories.
 It is also the place to highlight special offers or featured products to capture attention.
-But beyond engaging visuals and clear navigation, it's essential to tailor the homepage to the unique identity of your brand.
+But beyond engaging visuals and clear website navigation, it’s essential to tailor the homepage to the unique identity of your brand.

 The product page is where the conversion journey intensifies.
 It’s crucial to maintain a balance between creativity and structure to provide an engaging and also informative experience.
 In other words, you can get away with some added creativity or lifestyle content, but you don’t want to deviate too much from what works.